 |99457||Sets parameters for the initial 20 minutes of RPM treatment services that arise from physiologic monitoring results during one calendar month.
 Treatment services must be rendered by a physician, clinical staff member, or other qualified healthcare provider.
 These services require interactive communication with the patient, or their caregiver.||The supervising physician or practitioner does not need to be the same person administering the patient’s treatment in general.
 You do, however, need to bill this code using the National Provider Identifier (NPI) of the supervising physician or practioner.|

 |99458||If the treatment services arising from physiologic monitoring results require an additional 20 minutes, CMS specifies that practitioners use this code for each 20-minute period.||The supervising physician or practitioner does not need to be the same person administering the patient’s treatment in general.
 You do, however, need to bill this code using the Nnational Provider Identifier (NPI) of the supervising physician or practioner.|

 Documentation that you met the criteria for each service is essential for receiving reimbursement.
 Additionally, you must meet the following general requirements:

-- A face-to-face visit: Patients who have not had a face-to-face visit for a year, and new patients must have such a visit before remote monitoring can begin.
+- A face-to-face visit: Patients who have not had a face-to-face visit for a year, and new patients must have such an in-person visit before remote monitoring can begin.

 - Patient consent: Providers must obtain consent from each patient before RPM begins.
 We strongly advise that providers document each patient’s consent.